Sphereon-SDK/blockchain-proof-sdk/java8-retrofit2/docs/RegistrationApi.md

 # **registerUsingStream**
 > RegisterContentResponse registerUsingStream(configName, stream)

-Register content using a bytestream/file
+Register bytestream/file hash

-Register content by supplying a file or some other binary data.
-Hashing will be done on the server side
+Register a hash of content by supplying a file or some other binary data.
+Hashing will be done on the server side.
+Please note that the binary data itself will not be stored, only the hash.
+Use the registerUsingContent endpoint if you&#39;d like to store content

 ### Example
 ```java